Lawsuit Filed After Dealer Refuses to Cancel Warranty

 Whitney, LLP’s consumer rights and auto fraud lawyers represents car buyers in extended warranty, GAP and vehicle service contract claims against dealerships across Maryland, including Baltimore, Pasadena, Cockeysville, Owings Mills, Temple Hills, Marlow Heights, Silver Spring, Frederick, Waldorf, Glen Burnie, Rockville and Salisbury.

 We help car buyers unwind bad deals and recover compensation.
-We offer Free Consultations.
+We offer Legal Consultations.
 Call us at 410 583 8000, or use our Quick Contact Form online.

 When the Car Dealer Won’t Refund My Warranty After I Cancel